wireshark/wireshark/packaging/u3/win32/README.txt

 http://kb.sandisk.com/app/answers/detail/a_id/5358/kw/u3

 U3 technology reached end of life in 2009.
 The developer information which was hosted at www.u3.com is no longer available.
+Starting with Wireshark 1.11 U3 packages are no longer officially supported and this directory will eventually be removed.

 See also:
 http://en.wikipedia.org/wiki/U3 and http://www.u3.com